 Other popular Shareable items remain—mostly because we’re afraid of revolt if we take them away—like our house Bread Boule (now served with herbed butter), and our Salmon Flatbread (pancetta-cured cold smoked Atlantic salmon cured in-house, with our biga flatbread).
 Other Shareable dishes are easy ways to find the freshest produce this season, like our Salad, Hummus, and Laissez-Faire Vegetables, all of which are changed almost daily depending on what the farms have each week.

 For the vegetarians looking for more entree-sized dishes, we have a classic Pasta Diavolo with house pappardelle pasta, grilled eggplant, and heirloom tomatoes.
 We also have a new summer setup for our Mushroom Scrapple.
 For those new to Scrapple, it is an Appalachian dish traditionally used to make the undesirable parts of an animal desirable.
-Ours, however, is vegan, with a texture similar to Boudin and a warm flavor.
-That comes out with eggplant purée and a fennel-herb salad tossed in lemon-poppy seed dressing.
+Ours, however, is vegan, with a texture similar to Boudin and a warm flavor, plated with eggplant purée and a fennel-herb salad tossed in lemon-poppy seed dressing.

 A 6oz Duck Breast starts off our Entree section, marinated and beautifully prepared, served with a middlins congée and stir fried farmers’ market vegetables, dressed with plum slices and a star anise sauce.
 This duck dish is a transformation of the Primavera from our Spring Menu, as is our classic Chicken Two Ways, which appears with a new, seasonal setup.
 This is one-half of a responsibly-raised bird with the white meat grilled and the dark meat fried, served with garlic mashed potatoes, a classic succotash, and an Alabama barbecue sauce.